leducphucdev/screening/README.md

 - Implement the backend and expose API to progress to the next stage.
 Imagine something like `/api/transition/<nextstep>` where `nextstep` is the variable.
 The Impossible state should return status 400.
 For example, `/api/transition/yellow` while the current state is "Green" is invalid
 - Write the README file so people can work on the repo as well
 - Explain how'll you test the application
+- Prefer, work to be done in Typescript and ReactJS

 ### What we'll evaluate